mozilla/release-services/base/docs/development/@relengapi/api_methods.rst

 Documentation for API endpoints is generated based on the information in the source code.
 Insert the generated documentation at the appropriate place using the ``api:autoendpoint`` directive, which takes a list of patterns matching Flask enpoint names.

+The generated documentation is based on the docstring for the view function, along with the types specified with the ``apimethod`` decorator and the routes specified with the ``route`` decorator.

 For example, if the ``get_widget`` view function, above, is part of the ``widgets`` blueprint, then its documentation file would reference it as

 .. code-block:: none